NCERT Solutions for Class 12 Biology Chapter 6 Evolution

 omnivorous

-Possess the high intelligence, developed language, speech, and cultivation of crops observed.
+Possessing high intelligence, developed language, speech, and the cultivation of crops were observed.

-Q5.
-Find out through the internet and popular science articles whether animals other than man has self-consciousness.
+Question 5.
+Find out through the internet and popular science articles whether animals other than humans has self-consciousness.

 Answer:

 Self-consciousness is an acute sense of self-awareness.
-Several animals are self-aware and are of great intelligence like dolphins.
-All great apes(orangutans, gorillas, and chimpanzees) and elephants are some examples that can evaluate their knowledge and work according to situations.
+Several animals are self-aware and are of great intelligence, like dolphins.
+All great apes(orangutans, gorillas, and chimpanzees) and elephants are examples that can evaluate their knowledge and work according to situations.

-Q6.
-List 10 modern-day animals and using the internet resources link it to a corresponding ancient fossil.
+Question 6.
+List 10 modern-day animals and, using the internet resources, link it to a corresponding ancient fossil.
 Name both.

 Answer: